folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Unexpectedly, Kendrick never finishes this line.
 He seems to be censoring himself.
 We are thus left to guess what Kendrick intended to say (“Dee-1” could be rhymed with “gun”).

-* That being said, the specifics of what the uncensored line might not be that important.
-Thus far, all the lines on the verses have been advocating for the use of violence to execute people who Kendrick judges to be detrimental to society.
+* That being said, the specifics of what the uncensored line might have been are not that important.
+Thus far, all the lines in the verses have been advocating for the use of violence to execute people whom Kendrick judges to be detrimental to society.
 Almost surely, the uncensored line would have continued the same trend.
-The more interesting question is why amongst all the lines that contained profanity and violence, Kendrick picked this line to censor.
+The more interesting question is why, among all the lines that contained profanity and violence, Kendrick picked this line to censor.

-* The censorship here could convey the idea that the uncensored line would have been so extremely violent and direct that it would make the song “X-rated”.
+* The censorship here could convey the idea that the uncensored line would have been so extremely violent and direct that it would make the song “X-rated.”

-* The previous time that Kendrick got so specific about the way that he would kill killer was on the track “XXX.” where Kendrick rapped:
+* The previous time that Kendrick got so specific about the way that he would kill a killer was on the track “XXX.,” where Kendrick rapped:

   * *I chip a nigga lil' bit of nothin'
   I chip a nigga lil' bit of nothin'
   I chip a nigga lil' bit of nothin'
   I chip a nigga, then throw the blower in his lap
-  Walk myself to the court like, "Bitch, I did that”*
+  Walk myself to the court like, "Bitch, I did that"
-  **X-rated**
+  **X-rated***

-* Given that Dee-1 does not use profanity or advocate for people to commit acts of violence, Kendrick's tendency towards X-rated content again positions Kendrick as someone who is in many ways the exact opposite of Dee-1.
+* Given that Dee-1 does not use profanity or advocate for people to commit acts of violence, Kendrick's tendency toward X-rated content again positions Kendrick as someone who is in many ways the exact opposite of Dee-1.

 {{< /details >}}